Zobeir-Rigi/eshop/README.md

 "The iLife" seamlessly combines the functionality of a full-stack eShop with a dynamic quote generator.
 With quotes updating every 5 seconds, your shopping journey becomes not just transactional but also inspirational!

 <h2>Technologies Used</h2>
-React: Powering the smooth navigation and user interface.
+React: Powering the smooth navigation and user interface.<br>
-Firebase: Ensuring secure authentication for the login page.
+Firebase: Ensuring secure authentication for the login page.<br>
-Context API: Employed to prevent props drilling and enhance data sharing.
+Context API: Employed to prevent props drilling and enhance data sharing.<br>
-Hooks (useContext, useReducer): Enhancing state management in various components.
+Hooks (useContext, useReducer): Enhancing state management in various components.<br>
-Explore the App
-Feel free to check out the app live at The iLife App.
+Feel free to check out the app live at <a href = " https://main.d3q5vnfi8sdva3.amplifyapp.com/" target_blank>The iLife App</a>.

 <h2>Getting Started</h2>
 To explore the project locally or contribute, follow these steps: